fdimuccio/play2-sockjs/README.md

 Each SockJSRouter can contain only one SockJS handler, however the application can contain as many SockJSRouter as you wish.

-A SockJS controller could be implemented like this:
+A SockJS endpoint could be implemented in two way.

+First, using SockJSRouter builder facility:

 ```scala
 package controllers